-- Financial metrics: The C-suite will always want to see a positive balance sheet to confirm that the brand is healthy.
+The C-suite will always want to see a positive balance sheet to confirm that the brand is healthy.
 You should be able to extrapolate from the data market share, profitability, revenue, price, growth rate, cost to retain customers, cost to acquire new customers, and branding investment.
 You can use solid financial metrics data to demonstrate how important your brand is to the business and secure higher marketing budgets to continue growing.

-- Strength metrics: Strong brands are more likely to survive despite change and deliver more brand equity.
+Strong brands are more likely to survive despite change and deliver more brand equity.
 You’ll need to track awareness and knowledge of the brand, accessibility, customer loyalty, retention, licensing potential, and brand ‘buzz’.
 Also, monitor social media and survey the public to get a picture of how your brand is known and loved (or not).

 How to build brand equity

 Brand equity is the value of your brand for your company.
-It’s based on the idea that a recognized brand that’s firmly established and reputable is more successful than a generic equivalent.
+It’s based on the idea that a recognised brand that’s firmly established and reputable is more successful than a generic equivalent.
 It’s based on customer perception: customers will tend to buy a product they recognise and trust.
-When a brand is recognized and trusted to the point that the customer recognises it and feels a deep psychological bond with it, your brand equity is valuable indeed.
+When a brand is recognised and trusted to the point that the customer recognises it and feels a deep psychological bond with it, your brand equity is valuable indeed.

 Here are four steps towards building your own brand equity: